Cities in Texas That Are Liberal

 Laredo

-Laredo is a southern city that sits across the Rio Grande from Nuevo Laredo in Mexico.
+Laredo is a southern city across the Rio Grande from Nuevo Laredo in Mexico.
 Laredo sits in Webb County and claims almost the entirety of the county’s population.

 In the 2020 presidential election, Webb County was solidly blue, with: